 It can be a really exciting moment to be able to announce your pregnancy and show off your bump.
-So, when do you start showing?
-And can it be different for different mamas-to-be?

 In this article: 📝

 - When do you start showing?

 - How your bump is measured during your pregnancy

 - What factors impact when you start showing in pregnancy?

 - Where does your baby bump start to show?

 Well, it depends (much like many things pregnancy-related).

 Your age, weight, height, whether it’s your first pregnancy, and how many babies you’re carrying can all change the answer to when do you start showing.

 However, a very general baseline for getting a noticeable baby bump is between 16-20 weeks.